joseluisdelrio/Master-Thesis/README.md

 #### Bash script
 This script contains the full bash pipeline used for processing raw RNA-Seq data.
 It begins with genome indexing using STAR (v2.7.11b) with the Mus musculus GRCm39 genome and corresponding GTF annotation from Ensembl.
 STAR is then used to align paired-end FASTQ reads, generating sorted, strand-specific BAM files.
 After alignment, BAM files were indexed and quality-checked using Samtools.
 Transcript abundance was then quantified using StringTie (v2.1.3b) in two stages: first, assembling transcripts per sample and second, quantifying expression using the reference annotation.
 Output files include per-sample GTFs and expression tables in TSV format.
 These were subsequently used for the generation of a gene-level count matrix via the prepDE.py script, which served as input for downstream differential expression analyses in R.

+This bash script was ran on a Linux remote server from Centro Informático Científico de Andalucía).

 #### R script
 This analysis was performed in R and covers the entire transcriptomic pipeline from raw TPM quantification to differential expression and enrichment.
 The workflow integrates tools for preprocessing, normalization, multivariate modeling, and functional interpretation of RNA-Seq data from murine liver samples.